jerichochua/ip/docs/README.md

 # User Guide

-Duke is a command-line application, helping you to manage your todos, deadlines and events effectively.
+Duke is a desktop application, helping you to manage your todos, deadlines and events effectively, using a command-line interface.

 - [Features](#features)
 - [Usage](#usage)